 The Grange Festival presents new productions of two dramatic operas and one of the more weighty works in the operetta canon during its 2022 season.
 Opening with Verdi’s first Shakespearean opera, Macbeth, on Thursday 9 June and followed a day later by Handel’s Tamerlano, written at the height of the composer’s creative powers, these works set the scene for the Festival’s boldest season yet.
 After drama comes joy and despair, love and sacrifice in the form of one of Gilbert and Sullivan’s grandest collaboration, The Yeomen of the Guard, considered by critics of the day to be Sullivan’s finest score.
 The Bournemouth Symphony Orchestra accompanies these three new productions as part of their ongoing residency.

-The season continues with four living legends of the jazz world making a rare appearance in the UK, whilst the closing offering sees a welcome return of dance to the Festival with a world premiere, Clorinda Agonistes (Clorinda the warrior), created by Shobana Jeyasingh Dance.
+The season continues with four living legends of the jazz world making a rare appearance in the UK, whilst the closing offering sees a welcome return of dance to the Festival with a world premiere, Clorinda Agonistes (Clorinda the warrior), created by Shobana Jeyasingh Dance and New English Ballet Theatre’s acclaimed 2017 production of The Four Seasons by Jenna Lee.

 Following his acclaimed conducting of Verdi’s Requiem in 2017, Falstaff in 2019 and Manon Lescaut in 2021, Francesco Cilluffo continues a relationship with The Grange Festival, returning to conduct another Verdi masterpiece, Macbeth.
 Director Maxine Braham and designer Madeleine Boyd combine for the first time to create this new production.
 The cast is led by the award-winning Verdi baritone Gëzim Myshketa in the title role whilst celebrated British soprano Judith Howarth takes on for the first time the challenging role of Lady Macbeth.
 Festival favourite Jonathan Lemalu returns as Banquo, whilst 2017 Grange Festival Singing Competition finalist Samuel Sakker and Uruguayan ROH Jette Parker Young Artist Andrés Presno sing the roles of Macduff and Malcolm respectively.